jshprintz/Minesweeper/README.md

 # MEGA Minesweeper
 ---
 ### Minesweeper meets Call of Duty in this action-packed rendition of the classic game!

 ---

-## How to Play
+### LAUNCH GAME

+The game can be [played here!](https://jshprintz.github.io/Minesweeper/)

+Upon inital launch, there is a built-in tutorial of how to play.
+There are also more detailed instructions below.

+---

+### HOW TO PLAY

 #### BASICS

 The goal of Minesweeper is the mark all the mines on the grid while clearing all the squares without mines.
 Each cleared square will either be blank or will contain a number.
-That number represents how many mines are surrounding that square (if the square is blank then no mines surround the square).
+That number represents how many mines are surrounding that square (if the square is blank then there are no mines that surround the square).
 Armed with the numbers, players use logic and reasoning to figure out where the remaining mines are.

-In the image below, the player clicked on the board which opened up a large area in the center.
+In the image below, the player clicked on the board which opened up a large area in the left-center.

 ![Screen Shot 2022-07-28 at 10.04.00 AM](https://i.imgur.com/fXb3VsQ.png)